nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

-## An Application of the algorithm in Economic Research
+## An Application in Economic Research

-Finally, if you are curious about how can this project be used in Economic Research, take a look at the application in the repository.
+Finally, if you are curious about how can this algorithm be used in Economic Research, take a look at the application in the repository.

 Enjoy!